Stay up to date with notifications from The Independent

 Alford Gardner passed away on Tuesday, according to his son Howard.

-It is understood that the Leeds resident had been unwell for some time and his death sparked an outpouring of online tributes.
+It is understood that the Leeds resident had been unwell for some time and passed away after being diagnosed with bowel cancer.
+His death has sparked an outpouring of online tributes.

 “One of the last Empire Windrush passengers has gone to the ancestors,” said campaigner Patrick Vernon.
 “Alford was always full of hope and aspiration.”